Quickstart: Create a private container registry using Azure PowerShell

-This quickstart requires the Azure PowerShell module version 3.6 or later.
+This quickstart requires Azure PowerShell module.
 Run

-Get-Module -ListAvailable AzureRM to find the version.
+Get-Module -ListAvailable Az to determine your installed version.
 If you need to install or upgrade, see Install Azure PowerShell module.

-Log in to Azure
+Sign in to Azure

 Sign in to your Azure subscription with the Connect-AzAccount command, and follow the on-screen directions.

 Create resource group

-New-AzureRmResourceGroup -Name myResourceGroup -Location EastUS
+New-AzResourceGroup -Name myResourceGroup -Location EastUS

-Create a container registry
+Create container registry

 Log in to registry

-$creds = Get-AzureRmContainerRegistryCredential -Registry $registry
+$creds = Get-AzContainerRegistryCredential -Registry $registry

-Next, use the docker login command to log in to the ACR instance.
+Next, run docker login to log in:

-$creds.Password | docker login $registry.LoginServer -u $creds.Username -p $creds.Password
+$creds.Password | docker login $registry.LoginServer -u $creds.Username --password-stdin

 The command returns

-Push image to ACR
+Push image to registry

-docker pull microsoft/aci-helloworld
+docker pull hello-world

 docker push <acrLoginServer>/hello-world:v1

 Clean up resources

-Remove-AzureRmResourceGroup -Name myResourceGroup
+Remove-AzResourceGroup -Name myResourceGroup